philote/pbta-template/README.md

 # pbta-template
-A code template for creating modules for Foundry VTT that use the PbtA System package
+A code template for creating modules for Foundry VTT that uses the PbtA System package

 > [!NOTE]
 > Using this template: